 Note that this subscription does not include charts/airport diagrams.
 To obtain both AeroData and European charts, a PocketFMS Frequent Flyer subscription is required.
-This costs €150 (€31 more than AeroData alone).
-If you were a PocketFMS Dynon AeroData subscriber when charting support was released in Dec 2013, your account received a complementary upgrade to a full Frequent Flyer subscription, which includes charts, for the duration of your existing subscription.
 See the section on Charts and Airport Diagrams further along in this chapter for additional information.